 Some VLDL is cleared in the bloodstream.
 The rest is transformed into LDL by enzymes in the blood.
 LDL has less triglycerides and a higher percentage of cholesterol than VLDL.
 LDL is largely made up of the following components by weight:

 |Main components of LDL||Percentage|

 LDL carries cholesterol throughout your body.
 Too much cholesterol in your body leads to high LDL levels.
 High LDL levels are also associated with the buildup of plaque in your arteries.

 These deposits can eventually lead to atherosclerosis.
 Atherosclerosis occurs when deposits of plaque have hardened and narrowed the artery.
-This increases your risk of having a heart attack and stroke.
+This increases your risk for having a heart attack and stroke.

 Your levels of total cholesterol, LDL, and HDL, along with a variety of other factors, determine which treatment options are best for you.

-Talk to your doctor about your cholesterol and how you can lower your risk of heart disease with diet, exercise, lifestyle changes, and medication, if needed.
+Talk to your doctor about your cholesterol and how you can lower your risk for heart disease with diet, exercise, lifestyle changes, and medication, if needed.

-Most people will get their LDL level tested during a routine physical exam.
-LDL is usually tested as part of a cholesterol test.
-The American Heart Association recommends that all individuals over the age of 20 get their cholesterol checked every four to six years.
+The American Heart Association recommends all individuals over the age of 20 get their cholesterol checked every four to six years.
 Cholesterol levels may need to be followed up more frequently if your risk for heart disease is high or to monitor any treatment.

 There’s no specific test for VLDL cholesterol.
 VLDL is usually estimated based on your triglycerides level.
 Triglycerides are also usually tested with a cholesterol test.